1. Home

 Out of stock

-Photinia x fraseri Red Robin
+Why Plant a Photinia Red Robin Hedge?

 Photinia Red Robin Hedges with their bright red leaves provide a fantastic splash of colour that would enhance any garden or boundary.
 Quite stunning on masse, the young leaves start out almost pink, slowly turning brilliant red then to bronze and later maturing to dark green.
 Photinia red robin is one of our most popular types of hedging for this very reason.
 With many plants in the garden being a shade of green year-round.
 Something that provides a bit of contrast can really bring your garden to life.
 A well maintained Photinia red robin hedge will do just that.

 Photinia Red Robin are quick growing evergreen plants.
 However, we find on the nursery that in order to keep Photinia hedges dense we do need to trim them frequently.
 This will add to the time it takes for the Photinia Hedge to get up to size, but will be worth it in the long run as the hedge will be much fuller and provide a better barrier for wind, noise and privacy.
-The speed of growth will also vary depending on things such as how well the ground is prepared prior to planting, whether the planting site has been sufficiently decompacted.
-Have the plants been planted correctly and subsequent aftercare, feeding and watering of the plants.

 Photinia hedging plants typically grow up to around 3 or 4 metres high if left unchecked.
-However, Photinia Red Robin can comfortably be kept lower than this when maintained as a hedge and can make a fantastic front garden hedge at around 3 or 4 feet high.
+However, Photinia Red Robin can comfortably be kept lower than this when maintained as a hedge and can make a fantastic front garden

 Our answer to spacing of the plants is always time over budget.
 If using our 10 litre potted Photinia plants, then we would recommend planting at 3 plants per metre.
 This is the same planting density that we use for our Instant Photinia Red Robin hedges grown in 90 litre troughs.
 This way the plants are just about touching when planted, so giving them space to grow into, but not too much that you are left with big gaps in the hedge.
 We give a recommendation of the planting density for each plant size on the website.
 Our recommendations are based on planting at a density that the plants will touch after 1 full growing season.
 This is only a guideline and please use more plants to reduce this timescale or less plants per metre if you have time to wait.